jonnyleealas/401-Reads/googleIT/networkServices.md

 # Network support services
 Intranet: Internal network inside a company accessible if you on a company's network.
 Proxy server: acts as an intermediary between a company network and the internet.
 These help filter websites privacy and regulating access inside a company.

+# Accessing Remotely
+We can do this by creating an ssh server using the cli.